 December to March

 The New Zealand border is currently closed to almost all travellers to help stop the spread of COVID-19.
-If you just want to spend your vacation in New Zealand, you will not be able to do so as of this moment, unless you arrive by air from Australia or the Cook Islands, where you have spent the previous 14 days.
+If you just want to spend your vacation in New Zealand, you will not be able to do so as of this moment.
+Currently, even the exception is lifted for those who arrive by air from Australia.
+However, travel to New Zealand is possible from the Cook Islands if you have spent the previous 14 days there.
 You can find more information for travellers from Australia here and for travellers from the Cook Islands here.

-Well, it is quite clear that we won't make it to New Zealand this season, but neither will we forever be looking at the world through a window.
-And when the time is right to explore again or if you count yourself among those lucky ones who can travel to New Zealand, your itinerary is ready.
+However, we won't forever be looking at the world through a window.
+You should know that New Zealand announced a possible opening of its borders for vaccinated travellers in the 1st quarter of 2022.
+So, when the time is right to explore New Zealand again or if you count yourself among those lucky ones who can already travel to New Zealand as of now, your itinerary is ready.